 Solar mini-grids offer the most widely applicable and viable mechanism to provide electricity for under-served rural areas of South Asia and Sub-Saharan Africa, where sunlight is abundant through most of the year.
 First, the policy environment in many countries has been increasingly supportive of renewable energy.
 Simultaneously, in the last decade, both the cost and availability of solar photovoltaic (PV) technology has been steadily improving, and unlike a few years ago, solar power systems now are modular and scalable based on the needs of the users.
 Countries like India have many manufacturers who are capable of producing the necessary components at scale.

 Unfortunately, a number of critical hurdles are still keeping solar mini-grids from being a truly viable solution.
 Despite the positive trends with PV costs steadily declining, the capital costs of constructing mini-grids are still too high, especially in light of what most low-income rural households can pay.
-Lead acid batteries—the current standard for storage—notoriously underperform when subjected to high ambient temperatures, which are common throughout most of South Asia and Sub-Saharan Africa, deep discharge cycles, and remaining in a state of partial charge for extended periods of time.
+Lead acid batteries—the current standard for storage—notoriously underperform when subjected to high ambient temperatures (common throughout most of South Asia and Sub-Saharan Africa); have deep discharge cycles, and remain in a state of partial charge for extended periods of time.
 This, combined with the absence of standardized, affordable tools for metering and collections, poorly engineered components across the board, and weak system integration, creates a range of operational challenges, which make maintenance of mini-grids expensive and cumbersome.
 Lastly, the absence of affordable, energy-efficient appliances including refrigerators, TVs, fans, irrigation pumps and other mechanized tools that people can use to increase their incomes, severely limits the demand for electricity.

 To overcome these challenges, we have launched a broad-based project focused on the following innovations: